hackclub/some-assembly-required/guide/cpu/map.md

 > #### Sidenote:
 >
-> Nowadays, instead of a cycle where each flow of instruction ends before the next one starts, CPUs implement a something called **pipelining**.
+> Nowadays, instead of a cycle where each flow of instruction ends before the next one starts, CPUs implement something called **pipelining**.
 >
 > Imagine a warehouse where we are packing boxes.
 The CPU is the warehouse, and each station (the adding of items, packaging, and loading into vans) is a step in processing instructions (the packages).
 >
 > In the simpler cycle method described above, one package would be fully packed and shipped before the next one is worked on.
 >
 > Alternatively, pipelining would use an assembly line where a package could go through a single station.
 Once it finishes and moves to the next station, a new package arrives at this station!
-Before our first package is shipped, other packages have already starting to be filled and packed.
+Before our first package is shipped, other packages have already started to be filled and packed.
 >
 > What this means for us in CPU terms is that modern CPUs can simultaneously fetch, decode, and execute different instructions _at the same time_.
 This dramatically cuts down on execution time, which allows the CPU to operate much faster!
 Yay for us!